Frequently Asked Questions

 We have 7 fields; 4 concept/spools fields, 2 air-ball fields, and the forest field.
 Air-ball is only out during non-frost weather.

 Every participant is required to have a completed waiver on file before they can play.
 Participants under 18 must have a parent or guardian sign their waiver as well.
-The waiver can be printed from our web site (http://www.madcowpaintball.com/Waiver.htm)and brought to the field.
+The waiver can be found on our web site and submitted online.
 Also, by filling the waiver out before arrival, you will save a lot of time checking in.